Clinicians with Child & Adolescent Specialties

 COURTNEY WALKER

-Courtney Walker (LPC) Courtney is a clinical intern pursuing her master’s degree in clinical mental health counseling at John Carroll University.
+Courtney Walker (LPC) Courtney completed her master’s degree in clinical mental health counseling at John Carroll University.
 Courtney takes a person centered, eclectic approach with clients and works with each individual to find what approach is best suited for them.
 Courtney has experience using elements of CBT, Solution Focused Therapy, ACT, and ERP.
+Courtney will complete EMDR training in the fall of 2025.
 Courtney became a counselor because she believes everyone deserves to have a safe, non-judgmental space to process through life’s many challenges and to feel empowered in gaining new skills and tools to help them grow.
 Courtney utilizes evidenced based practices along with empathy, humor, and curiosity to create a warm and welcoming therapeutic environment.

 BRIONNA BANKS